The three constraints

 CONSTRAINT 1: The constraint of constant propagation

-P is an extensive variable and is the population's “Wallace pressure”—its total energy output in joules per second.
+P is an extensive variable and is the population's “Wallace pressure”—its total energy flux and output in joules per second.

 Explanation